 Find a heatproof bowl that fits snuggly into the top of a small saucepan and place the broken up chocolate or buttons into the bowl.

-Fill 1/3 of the saucepan with water and then sit the bowl on top again, checking that the water isn’t touching the bottom of the bowl.
-If it is, tip some out and if isn’t remove the bowl again and bring the water to a boil.
-Turn down the heat to medium/low or to where the water is simmering.
+Fill 1/3 of the saucepan with water and then sit the bowl on top again.
+Check that the water isn’t touching the bottom of the bowl, if it is, tip some out.
+Remove the bowl again and bring the water to a boil.
+Once boiling, turn down the heat to medium/low or to where the water is simmering.

-Place the bowl back on top and stir often (especially the sides and bottom so that none sticks to the sides and burns), until all of the chocolate has melted.
+Place the bowl back on top and stir often (especially the sides and bottom so that the chocolate doesn’t stick to the sides and burn), until all of the chocolate has melted.
 Then turn off the heat and leave the bowl of chocolate aside.

 Next place the cream cheese, the condensed milk and the vanilla extract into a large bowl and using the electric beater again, still on a medium speed, beat it all together for around 3 minutes or until it’s well combined and creamy.

-Now add around 2 tablespoons of the cream cheese mix to the chocolate and stir it in.
+Now add 2 tablespoons of the cream cheese mix to the chocolate and stir it in.

-Then add all the chocolate to the cream cheese mixture and using the beaters again, on a low speed, beat it in for a minute, until it’s all combined.
+Then add all the chocolate to the cream cheese mixture and using the beaters again, at a low speed, beat it in for a minute, until it’s all combined.